AttilaAKINCI/AndroidTemplate/README.md

 * If permission is granted, ui should be updated or necessary actions should be taken

-## Tech stack of "Android Permissions" POC
+## Tech stack of "Runtime Permissions" POC
 * [Android Template Core](https://github.com/AttilaAKINCI/AndroidTemplate?tab=readme-ov-file#tech-stack-base-of-white-labelled-app-core)
 * Accompanist Permission